Avanti-Software/api-docs/docs/Getting-Started-Clients.md

 >**Additional Information**<br>If you’re trying to gather employee information from Avanti and can’t find an endpoint for the information, you can create a [Custom Endpoint](https://avanti.stoplight.io/docs/avanti-api/ZG9jOjgxNDM2NzE-custom-endpoints) using the Reporter Endpoints.<br><br>The Reporter endpoint gathers information contained in a Report Designer report.
 All you need to do is create a report in Avanti that collects all the information needed to integrate.

-If you still can’t find the endpoint you’re looking for, please contact your Implementation Specialist or Client Success Manager, success@avanti.ca; they can help guide you through any questions.
+If you still can’t find the endpoint you’re looking for, please contact your Implementation Specialist or [Account Manager](hhttps://help.avanti.ca/support/tickets/new), they can help guide you through any questions.

 ## Grant Access to the API in Avanti
 There’s several things you’ll need to set up in Avanti to ensure only the people you want can access your data.